 The source of drinking water used by Surface Water from Lake Michigan Chicago.
 Lake water is supplied to the reservoirs.
 The Village then pumps system.
-We have included with this City of Chicago pertaining to Chicago's the Village is Purchased through the City of Village's underground water into its distribution report information from the water monitoring.
+We have included in this report of Chicago pertaining to Chicago's the Village is Purchased through the City of Village's underground water into its distribution information from the City water monitoring.